heefjones/quenching_tanzania/README.md

 __The TriWell Predictor__
 The TWP took the same ternary classification approach as the simple models, but this time with optimized parameters:
-- x% overall accuracy
+- 77.7% overall accuracy
-- x% dysfunctional accuracy
+- 64.7% dysfunctional accuracy

 __The AquaClassify Pro__
 The AC Pro turned the classification problem into a binary one, combining the two "dysfunctional" well categories as class 1:
-- x% overall accuracy
+- 79.4% overall accuracy
-- x% dysfunctional accuracy
+- 71.3% dysfunctional accuracy

-Overall the final recommendation was the __x__, as it demonstrated great accuracy to properly identify wells at large, as well as an impressive dyfunctional accuracy.
+Overall the final recommendation was the __The AquaClassify Pro__, as it demonstrated great accuracy to properly identify wells at large, as well as an impressive dyfunctional accuracy.